kinode-dao/core_tests/README.md

 ## Warnings

-1. Following the directions below will place your Nectar node password and Alchemy API keys into your shell history.
+1. Following the directions below will place your Kinode password and Alchemy API keys into your shell history.
 2. The `kit run-tests` script deletes your node's filesystem: don't use on a node whose filesystem you care about.

 ## Usage